 Our vision at Eaton Primary School is for all children to develop a love of reading from which they can access a whole world of books in order to grow intellectually, emotionally and creatively.
-By giving children access to high-quality fiction, poetry and non-fiction books in our ever-expanding classroom libraries, alongside mastering the skills of word reading and reading comprehension, pupils at Eaton Primary School will be effective and successful learners across the curriculum.
+By giving children access to high-quality fiction, poetry and non-fiction books in our ever-expanding classroom libraries, alongside mastering the skills of fluency, prosody, word reading and reading comprehension, pupils at Eaton Primary School will be effective and successful learners across the curriculum.
 They will read to develop their knowledge and understanding of the world, read for pleasure and develop a reading habit that will last and enrich a lifetime.

 English Leaders: Vicky White (KS1) and Jenny Mathew (KS2)